Skip to main content

 Adding a new external IDP source

-In the IdP integration flow, add the relevant details to specific to the IdP being configured in the Identity provider interface.
+In the IdP integration flow, add the relevant details to specify to the IdP being configured in the Identity provider interface.
 The configured connection to the IdP will be validated before the integration data is saved or updated in order to reduce misconfigurations.

 A detailed walkthrough of integrating with Microsoft EntraID can be found under EntraID Integrations.